The Public Interest Disclosure Act 2018 (PID Act) commenced on 1 July 2019, replacing the Whistleblowers Protection Act 1993 (WP Act).

 It provides protections for some persons who make an appropriate disclosure of public interest information in accordance with the PID Act and sets out processes for dealing with such disclosures.

-- Factsheet for South Australian Community - Office Public Sector
+- Fact sheets for public sector employees and the South Australian Community - Office Public Sector

 An appropriate disclosure of public administration information concerning AGD or an AGD employee can be made to the AGD responsible officer or to another relevant authority as defined by the Act.

 There are a number of ways you can contact an AGD responsible officer to make an appropriate disclosure of public interest information, including: